-Aluminum Beam Capacity Calculator
+Aluminum I-Beam Strength Calculator

-Aluminum I-beams are a common material for construction projects due to their lightweight yet durable properties.
+Aluminum beams are a common material for construction projects due to their lightweight yet durable properties.
 However, understanding the load capacity of these beams is crucial for ensuring the safety and integrity of the structure.
-To help with this, many online resources provide aluminum I-beam load capacity charts and calculators.
+To help with this, many online resources provide aluminum beam load capacity charts and calculators.
 These tools allow engineers and builders to quickly determine the load capacity of an aluminum I-beam based on its size and configuration.

-To assist structural engineers in determining the load capacity of various aluminum beams, SkyCiv has built a free aluminum strength calculator, with some free limited access.
-This tool is allows engineers to input the dimensions and properties of the beam and receive a calculation of the load capacity based on industry standards.
-This is a preview of our full version aluminum beam span calculator, which also includes:
+To assist structural engineers in determining the load capacity of various aluminum beams, SkyCiv has built a free aluminum i-beam strength calculator, with some limited free access.
+This tool allows engineers to input the dimensions and properties of the beam and receive a calculation of the load capacity based on industry standards.
+There are versions of the aluminium capacity calculator available for:

-• Premium: Integration with SkyCiv's analysis software for more comprehensive analysis
+• Premium: Integration with SkyCiv's analysis software for more comprehensive analysis.

-• Premium: Full results, no lockouts
+• Premium: Full results, no lockouts.

-• Premium: Full reporting capabilities and analysis of multiple load cases for accurate assessment
+• Premium: Full reporting capabilities and analysis of multiple load cases for accurate assessment.

 • Premium: Advanced bending analysis, support for various beam configurations, and a user-friendly design for ease of use.

-Starting SkyCiv Beam...
+Starting SkyCiv Aluminium Design Calculator...

 • Shear checks (in both directions): Calculating the beam's shear strength and comparing it to the applied design load.
-In Australian Standards this is in accordance with AS1664 clause 3.4.24

-Aluminimum Design Software
+Aluminium Design Software

 The above aluminum calculator is a simplified and limited version of SkyCiv's full aluminum design software.
 While the calculator provides a comprehensive analysis of the beam's load capacity and performs checks on the aluminum section for shear (bi-axial), bending (bi-axial), compression, and tension, the full software offers a more comprehensive set of features and capabilities for aluminum design.
 Including: